-The obligatory ‘name and shame’ of the group followed where our guide made us introduce ourselves and say where we had heard about the tour.
-Needless to say EVERYONE had purchased it through Cudo.
+The obligatory ‘name and shame’ of the group followed when our guide made us introduce ourselves and say where we had heard about the tour.
+Needless to say, EVERYONE had purchased it through Cudo.
 Shameless promotion I know but you have to admit that these group buying sites are powerful.
-In fact our tour guide (Sol) explained that they had 2,500 people purchase the coupons and were subsequently booked solid.
+In fact, our tour guide (Sol) explained that they had 2,500 people purchase the coupons and were subsequently booked solid.

-After a quick set up of our rudder we were in the water.
-We started by paddling out and across the harbour from the Spit Marina and I guess I mustn’t have been listening in the briefing as my arms were already sore.
-Luckily for us the weather was perfect though, zero wind, gorgeous blue sky and about 28 degrees.
+After a quick setup of our rudder, we were in the water.
+We started by paddling out and across the harbor from the Spit Marina and I guess I mustn’t have been listening in the briefing as my arms were already sore.
+Luckily for us, the weather was perfect though, zero wind, gorgeous blue sky, and about 28 degrees.

 Once we had let our food settle a bit and had a good chat with some of the other group members we were off again.
 Making our way around the next point Sol explained some of the history of the area.
 There were some old buildings to our left that were used as ‘powder houses’.
 These fortified buildings were used to store the explosives for commercial demolition back in the day.
 There was a big sign warning not to dock….we didn’t want to take our chances.

 Knowing that we were now on our paddle back I was amazed at the transformation of how I felt.
 I started to get a good rhythm and the pain had gone away which made the paddle so much more pleasant.